 6. The Surprise Twist: Keeping it Fresh

-Every memorable story has a surprise twist.
+Every memorable story has a surprise twist for the hero to navigate.
 A plot point that no one ever expected.

 One of my favourite elements of the Disney Magic Band — Disney’s in-park RFID wristband that acts as your digital wallet, FastPass, and interactive touchpoint — is that it allows Disney performers to interact with guests on a highly personal level.
 Imagine a young visitor, saying hi to Cinderella for the first time and seeing her step from the screen and into the real world.
 Now, imagine that same visitor, seeing Cinderella again later that day, and being able to continue the same conversation.
 This interaction went from being acquaintances, to being true friends.

 This ability to personalize experiences, and keep it fresh, allows for this repeatability factor.
 It makes experiences less transactional, and more meaningful and personal.